sdiehl/wiwinwlh/tutorial.md

 **List**

-Since the bind operation for the [list monad](#list) forms the pairwise list of elements from the two operands, folding the binds contained in ``mcons``  over a list of lists with ``sequence`` implements the general Cartesian product for an arbitrary number of lists.
+The bind operation for the [list monad](#list) forms the pairwise list of elements from the two operands.
+Thus, folding the binds contained in ``mcons`` over a list of lists with ``sequence`` implements the general Cartesian product for an arbitrary number of lists.

 ```haskell
 sequence :: [[a]] -> [[a]]